JetBrains/teamcity-dotnet-plugin/README.md

 | DotNetCLI_Path        | The path to the found .NET CLI (dotnet) app |
 | DotNetCoreSDKx.x_Path | The path to the found .NET Core SDK         |

+# Known issues

+Tests might not be reported correctly for .NET Core xunit test projects when logging verbosity levels is `minimal` or `quiet` because of [issue](https://github.com/xunit/xunit/issues/1706).

 # Build

 This project uses gradle as a build system.
 You can easily open it in [IntelliJ IDEA](https://www.jetbrains.com/idea/help/importing-project-from-gradle-model.html) or [Eclipse](http://gradle.org/eclipse/).